-All oxygen sensors use same time window size and Tau correction.
+· Descent rate and acceleration use same time window size.

+All SBE 13, 23, and 43 oxygen sensors use same time window size, Tau correction, and (SBE 43 only) hysteresis correction.
 Note: An alternate method of entering these parameters is on Miscellaneous tab in Derive dialog box.